what exactly am i trying to do here?

 Kirstie and Karen presented their research proposals today, so I thought I'd write a bit about them in terms of feedback and for the benefit of those who missed them.

-s of use of colour and interpretation of the image through colour.
+Kirstie is looking at the aesthetics of the image, although it was really much broader than that, but I got the impression she was most interested in the concept of aesthetics, in terms of use of colour and interpretation of the image through colour.
 I thought it was really interesting when she talked about social perception of colour and psychological effects of it.
 She has been reading Barthes, amongst others, and I enjoyed the discussion about how we perform ourselves through our choice of clothes and colours.
 I was a bit confused, to begin with, about how it related to her practical work (insomnia etc.) but she explained that rather than being a method of justifying or triggering her practical work, she will be re-introducing it to her practical work as a kind of technical element.
 I.e. she will be looking more closely at her own use of colour within her work on insomnia.
 I really liked her choice of images and wished we had more time to find out more about her thoughts on each one, I know she wanted to put text with them initially, but I don't think it suffered at all by this omission.

 Karen's research is about the stilletto.
 Her presentation was really structured and well performed.
 She discussed the stilletto as a fetishistic object, referencing Freud (the mother's penis thing), Judith Butler (gender and performativity) and others (OK I should have taken notes), and questioning our understanding of femininity and how the stilletto comes into this.
 She explained that she will be using the stilletto as a start point in her practical work to trigger as series of investigations into fetishism.
 The discussion at the end was really interesting and has really set me thinking about images of women in popular culture and how I (as a woman) respond to them.

-Overall a fascinating morning, than
+Overall a fascinating morning, thank you very much

-k you very much
+Overall a fascinating morning, thank you very much

 I just want to throw in a few things from my own reading, as I really getting into this virtual theatre thing.
 I have so many things in my head, I can't put them all down, so will pop in a few annotated images instead: